 What happens after Performance Verification?

 If all features are not achieved, don’t worry!
 Curative action is available for projects that need to retest for a specific Precondition, or wish to retry for an Optimization.
-You won’t be alone in this process; representatives from IWBI will be available to support your WELL consultant or project administrator in brainstorming solutions.
+You won’t be alone in this process; your coaching contact from IWBI will be available to support your WELL consultant or project administrator in brainstorming solutions.
 To learn more about this process, review the Curative Actions and Appeals section within the WELL Certification Guidebook.